fallahn/crogine/samples/golf/mod_kit/avatar_format.md

        uid = 2563436 //see avatar note, above
     }

 Hair models are untextured, and have their colour set by the avatar customisation menu in game.
-Any texture / vertex colour properties are ignored.
+Custom colours are applied to white vertices, other vertex colours are maintained.

+#### Key Colours
+When texturing avatars these colours in RGB, eg 0,0,0 or 30,30,30 will be used to key the coloursin the texture with the in-game palette.
+Other colours are left as they are and will appear unmodified on the model in game.

+Avatar colour keys are:

+            Dark  Light
+    Bottom - 0     10
+    Top    - 30    40
+    Skin   - 60    70
+    Hair   - 90    100

+In RGB linear space.